Phone-GWP-group

 Personalisation can be challenging to implement at scale, but it is a tactic you should consider for your packaging.

-For example, offering personalised notes included with eCommerce orders can be a great way to make that gift extra special.
+For example, offering personalised notes with eCommerce orders can make that gift extra special.

-Digital printing can allow for personalised packs and products, too, which increases the item’s perceived value and shows a level of thought and consideration (which reflects well on both the gift giver and your brand).
+Digital printing can also enable personalised packs and products, which increase the item’s perceived value and show a level of thought and consideration (which reflects well on both the gift giver and your brand).

-Loyal customers look for your products when purchasing gifts for their loved ones (or even themselves).
-They are already aware of the benefits and qualities that your products bring.
+Loyal customers look to your products when purchasing gifts for their loved ones (or even themselves), and they are already aware of the benefits and qualities your products offer.

-However, if your limited edition packaging is almost unrecognisable from your existing branding, it can turn off your loyal customer base.
-Even worse, it can mean they miss your products altogether.
+However, suppose your limited-edition packaging is almost unrecognisable from your existing branding.
+In that case, it can turn off your loyal customer base —or, even worse, cause them to miss your products altogether.

 This problem also allows competitors to showcase their products, potentially gaining customers you may never win back.

 As such, you must strike a balance.
 Your festive packaging must look different enough to appear special.
-Yet it must remain close enough to your branding to reassure existing customers and maintain your previously earned brand loyalty and recognition.
-A coherent limited-edition packaging strategy is vital.
+Yet it must remain close enough to your branding to reassure existing customers and maintain the brand loyalty and recognition you’ve earned.
+A cohesive, limited-edition packaging strategy is vital.

 Consistent branding